PigStun: Presentation & discussion of project results on April 4th

 Policy workers, official veterinarians, animal welfare inspectors

 The PigStun project started in 2022 with the aim to improve animal welfare during the stunning process of pigs in slaughterhouses.
-In this European project researchers and slaughterhouses in Germany, Denmark, Spain and the Netherlands worked together to test alternative stunning methods for pigs to replace conventional CO2 stunning.
+In this European project, researchers and slaughterhouses in Germany, Denmark, Spain and the Netherlands worked together to test alternative stunning methods for pigs to replace conventional CO2 stunning.

-The following alternatives will be presented:
+The following alternatives were presented:

 - Optimised CAS process, in which pre-stunning handling and gas mixture are adjusted in a conventional CO2 system